Skip to content

 Norman B. Leventhal Map Center

-Home > Root causes > Legacy of colonialism
+Home > Root causes > Colonialism

-For centuries, the influence of colonialism has altered the risk landscape of countries across the globe, either by maintained forms of marginalization, reinforcing elitist systems or supporting exploitative practices that intensify poverty and income inequality or degrade the local environment.
+Colonialism represents an expansionist mindset and the desire for power, exploitation and control over a certain area.
+For centuries, the influence of colonialism has altered the risk landscape of countries across the globe, either by maintained forms of marginalization, reinforcing elitist systems or supporting exploitative practices that intensify inequality or degrade the local environment.
+Notably, colonialism continues to take place under new forms, hidden in international policies, the economy and aid programmes, among other expressions of neocolonialist power.

-Related Disasters
+Related Cases

 On 14 August 2021, Haiti was hit by a magnitude 7.2 earthquake with an epicentre in the Canal du Sud (120 km west of the capital, Port-au-Prince).
 The earthquake killed over 2,200 people and injured more than 12,000.